tristanmcooper/LabReport3/LabReport3Writeup.md

     The skyline of the capital rises higher and higher each year, glass and steel replace brick and mud in the old courtyards, cars replace carts in the streets, and computers replace abacuses in the schools.
     ```
     - **What's happening here?**
-        - We are using OUTPUT redirection to store the result of using `grep -h` to search for the word "computer" then printing it out with `cat`.
+        - We are using output redirection to store the result of using `grep -h` to search for the word "computer" then printing it out with `cat`.
     - **Why is `grep -h` useful in this case?**
         - Because we get to view the lines without the paths/file names.